 We often get asked, ‘Why Clerkenwell?’
 There’s no simple answer; we were looking for a specific type of space and we found it at this location.

 The area has long been associated with the print industry, and in particular we like that our address is half a mile from where the presses that produced the first publication to adopt the word ‘magazine,’—The Gentleman’s Magazine, launched in 1731 (above)—were housed: St John’s Gate, a building that still stands today.

 We regularly organise pop-up shops, using our bespoke ‘magazine spread’ shelf (above).
 Recently we’ve worked with D&AD, The London Art Book Fair, PPA Scotland, Season Zine and Riposte.

 Submit your magazine for sale

-If you’d like us to stock your magazine in the Shop, please post a copy to the Shop address in an envelope marked ‘Submission’ and email full details to us:
+If you’d like us to stock your magazine in the Shop, please post a copy to us (270 St John Street, London, EC1V 4PE) in an envelope marked ‘Submission’ and email full details (including an image of the front cover) too:

 The Shop is also designed for live events; as well as regular after-work talks (see below), we welcome group visits of up to 30 people from universities and other organisations.
 These take place from 10–11am before the Shop opens; after a brief talk about the magazines we celebrate and a Q&A session, groups can browse and shop.

-Magazines are inspirational for customers and staff alike, and we’re already supplying curated selections of magazines on a regular basis to design studios, cafés, hotels and museums in across the world.
+Magazines are inspirational for customers and staff alike, and we’re already supplying curated selections of magazines on a regular basis to design studios, cafés, hotels, museums and individuals across the world.

 Our events programme is designed to inspire publishing professionals and encourage newcomers.
 It’s a vital part of what we do.